-Trump trumpets 8,000 Sprint, OneWeb jobs | The Japan Times
+Trump trumpets jobs, prosperity preachers at inauguration | The Japan Times

-PALM BEACH, FLORIDA/NEW YORK/LISBON – U.S. President-elect Donald Trump on Wednesday said telecommunications group Sprint Corp. and a U.S. satellite company OneWeb will be bringing 8,000 jobs to the United States, celebrating the moves as a result of optimism associated with his election.
+PALM BEACH, FLORIDA/NEW YORK/LISBON – U.S. President-elect Donald Trump on Wednesday said telecommunications group Sprint Corp. and U.S. satellite company OneWeb will be bringing 8,000 jobs to the United States, celebrating the moves as a result of optimism associated with his election.

-It was unclear how the 8,000 jobs are related to a $50 billion investment announced in December by Japan’s SoftBank Group Corp., which is associated with both companies.
+The 8,000 jobs appeared to be related to a $50 billion investment announced in December by Japan’s SoftBank Group Corp., which is associated with both companies.
 SoftBank’s head, billionaire businessman Masayoshi Son, said at the time his investment would create 50,000 jobs.

-“I was just called by the head people at Sprint and they are going to be bringing 5,000 jobs back to the United States, they are taking them from other countries,” Trump told reporters outside his Mar-a-Lago estate in Florida.
+“I was just called by the head people at Sprint and they are going to be bringing 5,000 jobs back to the United States.
+They are taking them from other countries,” Trump told reporters outside his Mar-a-Lago estate in Florida.

 “And also OneWeb, a new company, is going to be hiring 3,000 people.
 So that’s very exciting,” he added.

+The 5,000 jobs in Sprint’s plans are part of Son’s overall 50,000-job commitment, though they’ll be funded by Sprint and not SoftBank, the U.S. carrier said.

+The employment at Sprint will be in customer care, sales and other functions, Sprint said in a statement Wednesday.
+The company is still determining the location of the positions, which will be filled by the end of March 2018.
+Sprint had about 30,000 employees as of the end of March, down from 38,000 in 2013, when Son acquired the company.

-OneWeb Ltd on Dec.
+OneWeb Ltd. on Dec.
 19 announced it had raised $1.2 billion and planned to use the funds to build a plant in Florida to produce low-cost satellites, creating almost 3,000 jobs over four years.

 Sprint is 82 percent owned by SoftBank and SoftBank has agreed to invest $1 billion in OneWeb.